 These awesome snacks will give you the fuel you need to master your day.

 Smoothies are great because it’s portable.
 Store it in any container with a proper seal and it’s ready to consume.
-Keep in mind that if you have a smoothie with dairy, keep it stored in a good tight sealed container.
-I recommend this Tumbler or Thermos, so it stays cold and safe to consume.
+Keep in mind that if you have a smoothie with dairy, keep it stored in a good tight sealed container so it stays cold and safe to consume.

 To build a super smoothie, choose your liquid base.
 Filtered water, milk (dairy or non-dairy), or fruit juice are options for your base.
-Add your fruits and veggies and add some extra protein like nut butter or a good quality protein powder like Vega Brand.
+Add your fruits and veggies and add some extra protein like nut butter or a good quality protein powder.

 Don’t want to drink your smoothie?
 Make a smoothie bowl!
 The key to making a good smoothie bowl is the consistency.
 Good thickeners are avocado, chia seed, and flax seed.
 If you don’t want to add any of those, you can add more frozen fruit or veggies for a thick consistency.

 High protein and low carb.
 This snack will force you to eat slower and will take you longer to consume because it’s so chewy.
 This is a great snack when you’re used to eating too fast.
-Choose grass-feed, and preservative free like Epic Provisions Epic bars.
-Comes in a variety of flavors and meats, they are very high in protein and iron.
+Choose grass-feed, and preservative free whenever possible.

 3.Solo Nutrition Bars

 Low glycemic, gluten free, vegan, and high protein bars are nothing short of amazing.
 My personal favorites are Lemon Lift and Dark Chocolate Mandarin.
 Super yum!
 It’s low GI so it releases slowly to avoid that sugar spike that you get with high GI foods.
 The Solo Nutrition bar is a perfect source of energy that can fight cravings, improve focus and sustained energy.
-If you’re a mama who’s frequently on the go and wants to snack smart, Solo Nutrition Bars are a must try!
+If you’re a mama who’s frequently on the go and wants to snack smart give these a try.

 4. Cottage cheese